October 2024

 - To prevent the starter taking power from the non selected batteries through low capacity, high loss, (but safe @ 170 Amp rated - the Bosh after market starter motor being rated at 1,300 Watts) low capacity cables, it is recommended that both DVSR switches are set to "off" until the engine is running.
 As the voltage sense is from the main domestic bank, at least the engine DVSR should be set to "auto" as soon as the engine is running.

-To reduce voltage drop, the longish cable run from the starter to selector switch and back to the starter battery has 2 parallel 240 amp rated cables, more expensive "high flex" cable is used to reduce the chance of fracture due to vibration.
+To reduce voltage drop, the longish cable run from the starter to selector switch and back to the starter battery, which also carries the output of the alternator, has 2 parallel 240 amp rated cables, more expensive "high flex" cable is used to reduce the chance of fracture due to vibration.
 The very short negative run from the engine to starter battery has the original 3(?) strand cable (that was too difficult to get off) plus a 240 Amp high flex.

 Heater